Arun-Sidhu/mavsdk-drone-controller/README.md

 - `curl`
 - PX4-Autopilot and its simulator dependencies

-The Makefile expects this command to return the MAVSDK compiler and linker flags:
+The Makefile expects the following command to return the MAVSDK compiler and linker flags:

 ```bash
 pkg-config --cflags --libs mavsdk